ibexa/documentation-developer/docs/content_management/taxonomy/taxonomy_api.md

 and provide it with the taxonomy name.

 To get all entries in a taxonomy, use `TaxonomyServiceInterface::loadAllEntries()`, provide it with the taxonomy identifier, and optionally specify the limit of results and their offset.
+The default taxonomy identifier is given by `TaxonomyConfiguration::getDefaultTaxonomyName` and is `'tags'` on a fresh installation.
 The default limit is 30.

 ``` php
 [[= include_file('code_samples/api/public_php_api/src/Command/TaxonomyCommand.php', 41, 42) =]]